taxjarsam/taxjar-developers/source/integrations/sales-tax-reporting.md

 Not taking advantage of the `provider` parameter could result in transaction duplication in TaxJar.

 In the event of marketplace sales being made on a platform outside of the above, ensure your software passes an [order-level exemption type](/integrations/sales-tax-reporting/#section-order-level-exemptions) with a value of `'marketplace'`.
 If one of the supported provider values is provided, it is not necessary to specify an `exemption_type`.

-**Note:** It is not necessary to call for sales tax calculations of marketplace orders or refunds.
-Because they are collected and remitted on behalf of the merchant by the marketplace platform, avoid calling /v2/taxes for known marketplace transactions.

 ### From & To Address